CartesianDaemon/rusttilegame/wasm/README.md

 Have tilegame.html and tilegame.wasm in the same directory.

 tilegame.html copied from index.html https://github.com/not-fl3/macroquad
-But gl.js not mq_js_bundle.js from macroquad github pages.

-TBD: Check if history of .js is in macroquad crate.
-TBD: Check if macroquad docs are out of date.
+But currently working with miniquad-samples/gl.js as per recent article, not with mq_js_bundle.js suggested by README.

 TBD: Check errors in a developer console, were they more informative?
+TBD: Check different versions of js bundle.

 Server web pages (don't just open .html in browser).
 E.g: